GoFrag/Azure_AD_DSC/Readme.md

-﻿# Evolution of Infrastructure as Code in Azure
+#  Infrastructure as Code in Azure

 The following samples are always "Create VM with Active Directory"